kushaldas/pym/docs/classes.rst

 .. index:: dir

 In the above example you can see first we are declaring a class called MyClass, writing some random statements inside that class.
-After the class definition, we are creating an *object* p of the *class* MyClass.If you do a dir on that...
+After the class definition, we are creating an *object* p of the *class* MyClass.
+If you do a dir on that

 ::

     >>> dir(p)
     ['__doc__', '__module__', 'a', 'b']

-You can see the variables *a* and *b* inside it.
+you can see the variables *a* and *b* inside it.

 .. index:: __init__

 __init__ method
 ===============

 __init__ is a special method in python classes, it is the constructor method for a class.
-In the following example you can see how to use it
+In the following example you can see how to use it.
 ::

     class Student(object):